lextm/jekyll-theme-chirpy/_posts/2016-3-17-how-to-port-snmp-library-to-net-core.md

 Run the installer and it should download some more bits.
 When all is done, you will have .NET Core RC1 ready.

-Now let’s update it to RC1 Update 1,
+Now let's update it to RC1 Update 1,

 1. Open Visual Studio Command Prompt.
 1. Run dnvm upgrade